 Americans with Disabilities Act (ADA) of 1990 Titles II and III

-Title II protects individuals attending public colleges against discrimination at the state and local level.
+Title II protects individuals attending public colleges against discrimination at the state and local levels.
 Private colleges are governed by Title III.
 The U.S. Department of Justice’s Civil Rights Division is responsible for enforcing and overseeing the ADA titles II and III.
 Complaints can be filed online, by mail or by fax.

 Find Out About Your School

 Each educational institution has its own interpretation of the disability laws and some may have better services than others.
 Certain schools, for example, may excel at providing access to classrooms and programs where others do not.
 Preferably during the admissions process, check your college or university’s website for policies, procedures, and support programs offered.
-You may also contact someone at your school’s Admissions Office or Office of Disability Services to find out what specific adjustments, technology and accommodations are available to you.
+You may also contact someone at your school’s Admissions Office or Office of Disability Services to find out what specific adjustments, technology, and accommodations are available to you.

 The resources below help you get started researching and learning about the many support tools available for individuals with disabilities.